Androz2091/diswho/README.md

 ### ⚠ Do not use this API in production

-This API is used by several of my projects.
-It is public for the moment (https://diswho.androz2091.fr) but I don't guarantee its availability.
+This API is used by some of my projects.
+It is public (https://diswho.androz2091.fr) but I don't guarantee its availability, and it could become offline overnight if I don't need it for my projects.
+So host it yourself if you need it.

 ### Doc